After years of making trips to Asia, I’ve ended up with an airy apartment (well, two apartments really) in Chiang Mai, in Northern Thailand.

 And so welcome to this combo cooking-food shopping-eating immersion course.
 The details are set out below.

-We’ve now been doing this for seven years.
+We’ve been doing this trip since 2009.
 Each year is engaging, intense, and fun.
 We go for total immersion: shopping, cooking smelling, tasting, language, laughing, and fun.
 And each time it’s great.

 The idea of this tour is to pay the people here in Thailand who are helping with the tour a wage substantially higher than is usually paid by foreigners to Thais.

-Any money left over will go into a fund to be donated to helping children in the refugee camps along the Burma border and on the Tonle Sap Lake in Cambodia (Here’s the link to KIDS International).
+Any money left over goes into a fund to be donated to helping children in the refugee camps along the Burma border and on the Tonle Sap Lake in Cambodia (Here’s the link to KIDS International).

 The goal is to bring together the western world and the Thai world, to be of benefit to people in Thailand, and to celebrate life through food.